esatterwhite/node-seeli/README.md

 ## Asyncronous

 Your defined `run` function will be passed a `done` function to be called when your command has finished.
-This allows you to do complex async operations ond I/O. The `done` callback accepts an error, if their is one, and the final output to be displayed for your command.
+This allows you to do complex async operations and I/O. The `done` callback accepts an error, if there is one, and the final output to be displayed for your command.

 ## Events